Detailed Table of Contents

 (a) Draw a class diagram to represent the code.
 Show all attributes, methods, associations, navigabilities, visibilities, known multiplicities, and association roles.
 Show associations as lines.

-(b) Draw an object diagram to represent the situation where the inventory has one item named spanner
+(b) Draw an object diagram to represent the situation where the inventory has one item named spanner and a review of POOR rating

-i.e., new Inventory().add(new StockItem("spanner", new Review(Rating.POOR)))
+i.e., new Inventory().add(new StockItem("spanner", new Review(Rating.POOR))).

 Can explain the meaning of association classes